Nuri-G/Grouping-Bot/README.md

 # Grouping-Bot

-Grouping-Bot is a Discord bot written in Rust designed to facilitate making groups and teams out of the members in a Discord server or other people.
+Grouping-Bot is a Discord bot written in Rust using [serenity](https://docs.rs/serenity/0.9.1/serenity/) designed to facilitate making groups and teams out of the members in a Discord server or other people.

 ## Running the Bot
 To run the bot make sure to set up a bot in the Discord Developer Portal and set the environment variable "DISCORD_TOKEN" to your token.
 Add the bot to your server and build the source with cargo and you should be good to go.